 What is intuitive eating?

 The idea is that the body knows better than us, whether it is hungry or not.
-If given free rein, it will consume exactly as much food as is necessary for a normal life – and not a gram of fat or sugar more!
-We do not know how to listen to our bodies and often do not distinguish between healthy physical hunger and emotional hunger.
-And yet, it is not so difficult.
+If given free rein, it will consume exactly as much food as is necessary for a normal life - and not a gram of fat or sugar more!
+We lack the skills to listen to our bodies and often do not distinguish between healthy physical hunger and emotional hunger.
+And yet, it is not that challenging.

 - Physical hunger is when the body begins to experience an acute need for nutrients.
 Discomfort manifests itself at the physiological level; gurgling in the stomach, weakness, irritability.
 This feeling of hunger goes away as soon as you eat any food.
 Yes, your body in a similar state will lustfully look even at broccoli or a crust of bread.